great-northern-diver/loon/website/md/beta.md

 .Machine$sizeof.pointer
 ~~~

-If the return value is `8` you run a 64 bit build of `R` and if the
+If the return value is `8` then you run a 64 bit build of `R` and if
-return value is `4` you run a 32 bit build of `R`.
-Download the
+the return value is `4` then you run a 32 bit build of `R`.
+Download
-ActiveTcl version 8.6.x with the same build architecture:
+the ActiveTcl version 8.6.x with the same build architecture.
+You can
+also install both.

 * If your `R` is a 64 bit build [download Windows (64-bit, x64) Tcl 8.6.x](http://www.activestate.com/activetcl/downloads/thank-you?dl=http://downloads.activestate.com/ActiveTcl/releases/8.6.4.1/ActiveTcl8.6.4.1.299124-win32-x86_64-threaded.exe)
 * If your `R` is a 32 bit build [download Windows (x86) Tcl 8.6.x](http://www.activestate.com/activetcl/downloads/thank-you?dl=http://downloads.activestate.com/ActiveTcl/releases/8.6.4.1/ActiveTcl8.6.4.1.299124-win32-ix86-threaded.exe)